Looking after your health during the menopause

 Other contributing factors

-As we age, other health issues may have similar symptoms to those of menopause; it is important to be aware of conditions such as type 2 diabetes and heart disease, and to consider whether the thyroid and liver are functioning normally.
+As we age, other health issues may have similar symptoms to those of menopause.
+It is important to be aware of conditions such as type 2 diabetes and heart disease, and to consider whether the thyroid gland and liver are functioning normally.

 Lifestyle issues, including weight gain, an unhealthy diet, alcohol and caffeine consumption, smoking and stress, can also trigger a return of menopausal symptoms.